-The durability requirements shall be demonstrated using one of the two options set out in paragraphs 1.2. and 1.4. below.
+The durability requirements shall be demonstrated using one of the options set out in paragraphs 1.2. and 1.3. below or at the choice of the manufacturer the assigned deterioration factors shown in Table A12/1.
+The target useful life is 160,000 km.